abilandz/PH8124/Lecture_7/Lecture_7.md

 3255550 bash
 ...

-# Print all processes, except the ones belonging to 'root' account:
+# Print all processes, except the ones belonging to the 'root' account:
 $ pgrep -a -v -u root
 ... long list ...